Place of Birth

 Birkland carried her love of sports into her adult life.
 Twice she held the state golf and tennis titles simultaneously.
-She has won more than a dozen state tennis crowns, and for over 10 years was one of Colorado’s dominant female golfers.
+She won more than a dozen state tennis crowns, and for over 10 years was one of Colorado’s dominant female golfers.
 Between 1960 and 1966 she won no fewer than seven Colorado golf championships.

-She has been the Executive Director of the Sportswomen of Colorado board for almost 20 years.
+Birkland was the Executive Director of the Sportswomen of Colorado board for almost 20 years.
 This organization has recognized hundreds of Colorado girls and women athletes and women who have shown excellence through their contributions to sports and coaching.

 Books containing reference to Joan Birkland

 Women of Consequence: The Colorado Women’s Hall of Fame